ofiwg/libfabric/README.md

 ## WINDOWS Instructions

-Even though windows isn't fully supported yet it is possible to compile and link your library.
+Even though Windows isn't fully supported yet, it is possible to compile and link your library.

-- 1. first you need the NetDirect provider:
+- 1. first, you need the NetDirect provider:
-  Network Direct SDK/DDK may be obtained as a nuget package (preferred) from:
+  Network Direct SDK/DDK may be obtained as a NuGet package (preferred) from:

   https://www.nuget.org/packages/NetworkDirect